sajjadGG/book-python/book/index.rst

     :slideshare: https://www.slideshare.net/astrotech/presentations
     :github: https://github.com/astromatt

+.. tip:: If you're interested in training course on topics from this book, please email me at matt@astrotech.io.

 .. tip:: The most up-to-date version of this book is always at http://python.astrotech.io

 **Other books from this series**